wertercatt/tooters/_posts/2021-12-15-noir-is-now-quattle.md

 ***

 [^1]: I wanted to avoid any future issues that could arise by keeping the project name identical.
 Both confusion from duplicate repo naming on GitHub and gem issues so a rename was the correct decision.
-The original git repo and Ruby gem remain online and accessible for historical' sake.
+The original git repo and Ruby gem remain online and accessible for historical sake.